Narita Brian: Awards and honours

-Narita Brian was voted JRA Award Best Two-year-old Colt in 1993.
-In 1994 he was voted Best Three-year-old Colt and Japanese Horse of the Year in 1994.
+Narita Brian received the JRA Award for Best Two-Year-Old Colt in 1993.
+In 1994 he was voted the Best Three-year-old Colt and Japanese Horse of the Year in 1994.
 He was declared "Horse of the 20th century" in Japan.
 In 1998 he was elected to the JRA Hall of Fame.

 A museum dedicated to Narita Brian named the Narita Brian Memorial Hall was opened on his death anniversary in 2000, but was closed in 2008.
 The structure is now the Yushun Memorial Hall, with the exhibits' focus being more oriented around those of Oguri Cap.

 Stud career

 Narita Brian's most successful offspring was Daitaku Flag who was 4th in the Japanese 2000 Guineas.

-He died in 1998 because of a gastric rupture.
+Death and memorials

+On 17 June 1998, it was discovered that Narita Brian had developed colic, and as a result of a medical examination at the Miishi Livestock Medical Center, it was revealed that he had developed a bowel obstruction.
+Emergency open surgery was performed, and Narita Brian had almost recovered only to develop colic again.